IsaacMAllen/Half-Precision-Calculator/README.md

 # Half Precision Calculator
-Currently only supports binary to decimal conversion but I will update this as time progresses.
+Currently only supports binary to decimal conversion but I plan on possibly updating this as time progresses.